cyrille-leclerc/tomcat-hibernate-clickstart/README.md

 In the maven_template directory, open a command line, and invoke maven by typing "mvn package" to build the war file, then deploy it on cloudbees typing:
 	bees app:deploy -t jboss -a MYAPP_ID target/*.war

+## To deploy this on JBoss:

+In the configuration tab of your application on cloudbees.com, choose Java EE 6 as your application container.
+There are configuration changes to do in the following files, comments will indicate which lines to change and how.
+	src/main/resources/hibernate.cfg.xml
+	src/main/webapp/WEB-INF/web.xml